5 Tips and Tricks: Maximize Beanstack for Your Summer Reading Challenge

 • Check weekly client updates and monthly roll-up emails.
 These emails highlight key features, new products, and additional training to assist with your summer reading program.

 • Join our Facebook user group.
-With more than 3,000 members, this group is a great way to connect with other Beanstack users to share ideas and learn new tricks.
+With over 3,000 members, this group is a great way to connect with other Beanstack users, share ideas, and learn new tricks.

 • Review Beanstack’s 2021 Summer Reading Report.
 Gather key takeaways to guide your 2022 summer reading challenge kickoff.